derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 }
 ```

 Now that the numbered comments provide a bit more context to each associated line of code, let's take a step deeper into each snippet.
+I do not expect you to understand everything we cover in the rest of this chapter, so do not be discouraged if some words or ideas make no sense yet.
+The intention below is to plant seeds in your mind regarding certain vocabulary and concepts.
+Extract what you can and pass over the rest.

-In snippet one there are four core parts comprising the line of code:
+In snippet one there are four parts comprising the line of code:
 ```
 // 1. function declaration using toggleImageOpacity identifier function toggleImageOpacity() {